 1. The student name, institution, undergraduate major or graduate program

-2. A paragraph (about 200 words) stating the student’s current research and why attending the workshop is beneficial to the student’s research3.
+For graduate students: a paragraph (about 200 words) stating the student’s current research and why attending the workshop is beneficial to the student’s research, along with the title and abstract (to be submitted at the Registration page) of your research3.
 The total estimated budget that includes:

 4. A letter from the student’s advisor (sent to email@example.com) about whether the student has access to funding for attending the workshop at the student’s home institution